310mc/https-310mc.github.io-tl/source/_posts/management_story/midori.md

 {% bubble Yuta %}
 I don't really get what you mean by the latter, but I can see how they can be soothing.
 I feel at ease just looking at it.

-Hrm… Would the transfer student make me one too if I asked?
+Hm… Would the transfer student make me one too if I asked?
 {% endbubble %}

 {% bubble Midori %}